deep-arch/Technical-Paper/techreport.md

 Helper methods are JavaScript functions that can be called from templates.
 Helper methods make complicated tasks a bit easier and keep the code DRY (an acronym for Don’t Repeat Yourself).

 Some of the important Helper Methods are:
 **1. fill() Method**: This method fills the array with a static value.
-It overrides all array values starting from the first element(0th index) and up to the last element(array.length-1 index).
+It overrides all array values starting from the first element and up to the last element.

 Input:
 ```